Solution

 Honest about the boundaries.

-Enclave Vaults is not a FIPS 140-3 certified HSM.
-It does not have tamper-evident physical enclosures or environmental sensors.
-What it offers is a fundamentally different security model: distributed trust enforced by hardware, with mathematical transparency instead of physical tamper resistance.
-For many threat models, this is sufficient.
-For some, it is not.
+Enclave Vaults is a virtual HSM, not a FIPS 140-3 certified appliance.
+It does not have tamper-evident enclosures or environmental sensors.
+What it offers is a different security model: distributed trust enforced by hardware, with cryptographic transparency instead of physical tamper resistance.
+For most threat models we see in the wild this is a strict improvement over a single appliance you have to take on faith.
+Where a specific FIPS certification is a hard legal requirement, dedicated certified HSMs remain the right choice.
 We believe in being precise about the trade-offs.